GiantCroissant-Lunar/pinto-bean/dotnet/Yokan.PintoBean/benchmarks/Yokan.PintoBean.Benchmarks/README.md

 - **PickOne_CacheMiss**: Measures performance when cache lookup fails and selection must be computed

 ### FanOut Strategy
-- **FanOut_MultipleProviders**: Measures performance when selecting all providers for fan-out execution
+- <!-- no-secret --> **FanOut_MultipleProviders**: Measures performance when selecting all providers for fan-out execution

 ### Sharded Strategy
 - **Sharded_Routing**: Measures performance of consistent hashing and shard key-based routing